 This recipe will make enough rub for about 4-4 1/2 pounds of tri-tip.
 Double or halve depending on how much tri-tip you’re making.

 Use 3-4 Tablespoons of rub per side depending on the size of your tri-tip.
-You want to get a nice, thick layer of the rub on the steak to get that nice crust.
+You want a thick layer of the rub on the steak to get that nice crust.

 If you’re not a fan of spice, reduce or leave out the cayenne.
 Or, if you’re a big fan of spice, add a bit more!